Vipxpert/LocalSync/README.md

 2. Some knowledge about shell scripts

 How to use this?
 1. Set-up packages and required softwares using the list below!
-Get and remember the ipv4 address of the devices you're going sync.
-2. Download the repo and unzip it on 2 or more devices.
+3. Download the repo and unzip it on 2 or more devices.
-3. If it's Windows, run start.cmd.
+4. If it's Windows, run start.cmd.
 If it's Android, run start.sh.
-4. Start run_server.sh on all devices.
+5. Start run_server.sh on all devices.
 The session is now used to only host the HTTP server.
+Check the IP address of the devices you're going sync.
-5. Run a new session of start.sh / start.cmd.
+6. Run a new session of start.sh / start.cmd.
-6. Run crud_database to add devices that you're going to interact with.
+7. Run crud_database to add devices that you're going to interact with using the IP seen when running the server.
-7. Go back and choose file_sync_operation and sync files there!
+8. Go back and choose file_sync_operation and sync files there!
-8. If there are features you want to change or add, tinker with the code yourself.
+9. If there are features you want to change or add, tinker with the code yourself.
 It's pretty intuitive.
 Enjoy!
 *Many weird cases has been accounted for but it's recommeded that you follow along properly...

 How to set-up?